Periodic points of post-critically algebraic endomorphisms: Periodic cycles in the regular locus: the transversal eigenvalue

+Now we consider a periodic point $z$ of period $m$ in the post-critical set of a post-critically algebraic endomorphism $f$ of $\PP^n$.
+Note that $f^{\circ m}$ is also post-critically algebraic and $PC(f^{\circ m})$ is exactly $PC(f)$, it is enough to assume that $z$ is a fixed point.

-Now we consider a fixed point $z$ of a PCA endomorphism $f$ of $\PP^n$ which is a regular point of $PC(f)$.
-Then $T_{z} PC(f)$ is well-defined and it is a $D_{z}f$-invariant subspace of $T_{z} \PP^n$.
-On one hand, it is natural to expect that our method of the previous case can be extended to prove that $D_{z} f|_{T_{z} PC(f)}$ has only repelling eigenvalues (it cannot have superattracting eigenvalue, see Remark \ref{rm_non superattracting in tangent direction} below).
+If $z$ is a regular point of $PC(f)$, then $T_{z} PC(f)$ is well-defined and it is a $D_{z}f$-invariant subspace of $T_{z} \PP^n$.
+On one hand, it is natural to expect that our method of the previous case can be extended to prove that $D_{z} f|_{T_{z} PC(f)}$ has only repelling eigenvalues (it cannot have superattracting eigenvalues, see Remark \ref{rm_non superattracting in tangent direction} below).
 Unfortunately, there are some difficulties due to the existence of singularities of codimension higher than $1$ that we cannot overcome easily.
 On the other hand, we are able to adapt our method to prove that the transversal eigenvalue with respect to $T_{z} PC(f)$, i.e. the eigenvalue of $\overline{D_{z} f}: T_{z} \PP^n / T_{z} PC(f) \rightarrow T_{z} \PP^n / T_{z} PC(f)$, is repelling.
-Precisely, we will prove the following result. \begin{proposition} Let $f$ be a PCA endomorphism of $\PP^n$ of degree ${d \ge 2}$ and let $\lambda$ be an eigenvalue of $f$ at a fixed point $z$ which is a point of $\Reg PC(f)$.
-Then the eigenvalue of the linear map $\overline{D_{z} f}: T_{z} \PP^n / T_{z} PC(f) \rightarrow T_{z} \PP^n/ T_{z} PC(f)$ is either repelling or superattracting. \end{proposition} By Remark \ref{Remark}, it is equivalent to prove the following result. \begin{proposition} Let $f$ be a PCA non-degenerate homogeneous polynomial endomorphism of $\C^n$ of degree ${d \ge 2}$ and let $\lambda$ be an eigenvalue of $f$ at a fixed point $z$ which is a point of $\Reg PC(f)$.
+More precisely, we will prove the following result. \begin{proposition} Let $f$ be a post-critically algebraic endomorphism of $\PP^n$ of degree ${d \ge 2}$ and $z \in \Reg PC(f)$ be a fixed point.
+Then the eigenvalue of the linear map $\overline{D_{z} f}: T_{z} \PP^n / T_{z} PC(f) \rightarrow T_{z} \PP^n/ T_{z} PC(f)$ is either repelling or superattracting. \end{proposition} By Remark \ref{Remark}, it is equivalent to prove the following result. \begin{proposition} Let $f$ be a post-critically algebraic non-degenerate homogeneous polynomial endomorphism of $\C^n$ of degree ${d \ge 2}$ and $z \in \Reg PC(f)$ be a fixed point.
 Then the eigenvalue of the linear map $\overline{D_{z} f}: T_{z} \C^n / T_{z} PC(f) \rightarrow T_{z} \C^n / T_{z} PC(f)$ is either repelling or superattracting. \end{proposition} Since $PC(f)$ has codimension one, $\overline{D_{z}f}$ has exactly one eigenvalue and we denote it by $\lambda$.
 The value $\lambda$ is also an eigenvalue of $D_{z} f$.
 The proof of Proposition \ref{prop_transversal eigenvalue affine} will occupy the rest of this section.